DewaldDeJager/dearvolt.com/content/blog/cloud-migration-case-study-part-1/index.md

 {{< figure src="migration-strategies.png" >}}

-It's important to consider the business case, the migration objectives, the current state and the future state when deciding on migration strategies[^3].
+It's important to consider the business case, the migration objectives, the current state and the future state when deciding on migration strategies[^migration-strategy-flowchart].
 Migration doesn't have to be, and generally shouldn't be, a "big bang" type of release.
 Doing a migration iteratively results in less risk, allows for agility and lets the business capitalize on the benefits of the migration sooner.
 The majority of migrations will use the rehost or replatform strategies.
-It's common to first rehost or replatform an application to shorten the migration bubble and then to rearchitect it once in the cloud.
+It's common to first rehost or replatform an application to shorten the migration bubble and then to re-architect it once in the cloud.

 {{< notice tip >}} Migrate then modernize. {{< /notice >}}

 We want to assess every component in the Bank of Anthos bill of materials and choose the most appropriate migration strategy.
 The Bank of Anthos services are containerized and running in a Kubernetes cluster.
-AWS offers a number of container services [^4] but due to the number of containers needed to support a production environment and the amount of control needed, we will focus on the container orchestration offerings.
+AWS offers a number of container services[^container-services] but due to the number of containers needed to support a production environment and the amount of control needed, we will focus on the container orchestration offerings.

 The easiest migration strategy would be to _relocate_.
 By relocating the resources to Amazon EKS, the migration requires minimal effort and lowers the risk of the migration.